This Chocolate Smoothie Bowl is my favorite breakfast right now.

 Instructions

-- Pour into a bowl and add desired toppings.
+- Transfer to a bowl, and add your favorite toppings.

-This is an excellent breakfast, light lunch, or snack idea on hot days, but truly, I eat this even when it’s cold out.
+This tasty recipe makes an excellent easy breakfast, light lunch, or healthy dessert.
 It’s filling, delicious, and packed with nutrients.

 Let me know if you decide to try it!

-Let’s stay in touch!
-You can subscribe to The House on Silverado by using the box on this page, and follow on social media, so you won’t miss a thing!
+Let’s be friends!
+You can subscribe to The House on Silverado and follow on social media, so you won’t miss a thing!

 Facebook —– Instagram —– Pinterest